Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-localhost-setup.md

 The maximum size of the data a human will try to stuff in the field is important to the SQL program, as it tries to store data in such a way it minimizes space used and maximizes efficiency in retrieving the data.

-As for the different types of data, not all of them will require you specificy the size, but all datatypes will have a size.
+As for the different types of data, not all of them will require you specify the size, but all datatypes will have a size.
 Some of them, though, SQL can figure out on its own.

 Ok, here are the types you will most commonly be using: